RCA Heritage Fund

 150th Anniversary of A and B Batteries

-Funding of events, in 2021, in Shilo, Kingston, Quebec City and possibly Ottawa commemorating the establishment of A and B Batteries – the first elements of Canada’s professional army.
-Planning is at an early stage; however, one likely aspect of this project will be the addition to the RCHA Memorial in Kingston of the names of members of RCHA regiments and batteries who died on active service in Korea and Afghanistan.
+Funding of events, in 2021, in Shilo, Kingston, Quebec City, Ottawa, the United Kingdom and elsewhere commemorating the establishment of A and B Batteries – the first elements of Canada’s professional army.
+Planning is at an early stage; however, one aspect of this project will be the addition to the RCHA Memorial in Kingston of the names of members of RCHA regiments and batteries who died on active service in Korea and Afghanistan.